Learning Impact Awards Program Details

 - All applications must be submitted online and in English.

-A select group of finalists will be selected based on criteria to identify exemplary implementations of technology that demonstrate the greatest impact or potential impact on addressing the challenges facing the global learning segment and possessing the greatest potential for generating a positive return on investment.
-Finalists will be invited to advance to the final round of competition to present their projects during the Learning Impact Leadership Institute.
+Finalists are selected based on criteria to identify exemplary implementations of technology that demonstrate the greatest impact—or potential impact—on addressing the challenges facing the global learning segment and possessing the greatest potential for generating a positive return on investment.
+Finalists that advance to the final round of competition present their projects to the judges online in early-May.
 The final round of competition will consist of three parts:

-- One page document outlining the challenge, solution, learning impact outcomes, and return on investment; and
+- One page document outlining the challenge, solution, learning impact outcomes, and return on investment

-- Representatives from the designated educational institution, school district, or corporate education department, identified in the award submission as an exemplary implementation, are expected to attend the annual Learning Impact Leadership Institute to discuss and demonstrate the project with conference attendees.
+- Representatives from the designated educational institution, school district, or corporate learning department identified in the award submission as an exemplary implementation are expected to discuss and demonstrate their project with the evaluator panel in live, virtual evaluations

-- Inclusion in a press release by the IMS Global Learning Consortium that will have national distribution.
+- Inclusion in a press release by 1EdTech that will have global distribution

-- Recognition in the annual IMS Global Learning Impact Report that analyzes the awards to provide practical advice to institutions/school districts on what they should be considering to improve accountability, access, and affordability.
-View the 2018 Learning Impact Report.
+- Recognition in the annual 1EdTech Learning Impact Report that analyzes the awards to provide practical advice to institutions/school districts on what they should be considering to improve accountability, access, and affordability.

-- The four-minute video pitch that was submitted as part of the review process will be included on the IMS Global website as an example of an exemplary practice that other institutions/school districts should consider implementing.
+- The four-minute video pitch submitted as part of the review process will be included on the 1EdTech website and final report as an example of an exemplary practice that other institutions/school districts should consider implementing.

 Each submission must designate:

-- Established: Products or services have been deployed for at least 24 months and have at least 10 adopting organizations or multiple users within an organization.
+Established: Products or services have been deployed for at least 24 months and have at least ten (10) adopting organizations or multiple users within an organization.
 Entries are evaluated on demonstrated operational impact.

 - International solution